dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 ## IdentityServer4 supports authentication and authorization for web APIs and SPAs

 ASP.NET Core 3.0 offers authentication in Single Page Apps (SPAs) using the support for web API authorization.
-ASP.NET Core Identity for authenticating and storing users is combined with [IdentityServer4](https://identityserver.io/) for implementing Open ID Connect.
+ASP.NET Core Identity for authenticating and storing users is combined with [IdentityServer4](https://identityserver.io/) for implementing OpenID Connect.

 IdentityServer4 is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core 3.0.
 It enables the following security features: